disco-io/disco-io/README.md

 ### :book: About Me!

-- :books: Currently a student at TJHSST in the United States
 - :computer: Coding for 2 years and counting...
 - :brain: Myers-Briggs Personality Type: INFJ-T
 - :female_sign: Pronouns: She/Her/Hers